 Unfortunately, we do not know much about our lakes.
 The agencies responsible for keeping track of the health of our lakes are overwhelmed, but Clearwater Resource Council is helping!

 The Adopt-a-Lake program was initiated late in 2008 with the first full season in 2009 on Seeley Lake, Salmon Lake, Placid Lake, Lake Alva, Lake Inez, Rainy Lake, Clearwater Lake and Big Sky Lake.
 The purpose of the programs is to collect simple, but universally used measures of water clarity.
 These measures are indicative of the amount of algae production in the lakes.
 Some algae growth is necessary to provide food at the bottom of the food chain.
 Too much algae, though, causes undesireable changes in water quality.
 For those interested, the sampling and analysis plan (SAP) and the yearly reports are available at the links below.
-The summer of 2018 was our tenth full season of data collection.
+The summer of 2019 is our eleventh full season of data collection.
 We could not accomplish programs like this without volunteers.

 We'd like to express appreciation to our 2019 volunteers: